chr222/HemoCellDataAnalysis/README.md

 2. Copy [params.dist.py](params.dist.py) and rename it to params.py
 3. Set the required variables in params.py
    1. DATABASE_NAME: This is the path to the database that you want to use.
 If it does not exist yet, it will be created.
+   2. CONFIG_FIELDS: This is a map of the fields you want to retrieve from the config.xml file and their corresponding name in the Config Entity.
-   2. CSV_CELL_FIELDS: This is a map of the columns you want to extract from the CSV files and their corresponding name you want in the [CSVCell](src/sql/entity/csv_cell.py) Entity.
+   3. CSV_CELL_FIELDS: This is a map of the columns you want to extract from the CSV files and their corresponding name you want in the [CSVCell](src/sql/entity/csv_cell.py) Entity.
-   3. HDF5_FLUID_FIELDS: This is a map of the fields you want to retrieve from the fluid HDF5 files and their corresponding name you want in the [HDF5Fluid](src/sql/entity/hdf5_fluid.py) Entity.
+   4. HDF5_FLUID_FIELDS: This is a map of the fields you want to retrieve from the fluid HDF5 files and their corresponding name you want in the [HDF5Fluid](src/sql/entity/hdf5_fluid.py) Entity.
-   4. HDF5_CELL_FIELDS: This is a map of the fields you want to retrieve from the cell HDF5 files and their corresponding name you want in the [HDF5Cell](src/sql/entity/hdf5_cell.py) Entity
+   5. HDF5_CELL_FIELDS: This is a map of the fields you want to retrieve from the cell HDF5 files and their corresponding name you want in the [HDF5Cell](src/sql/entity/hdf5_cell.py) Entity

 ### 2.1 HemoCell changes